samsheffield/3D_Game_Design/docs/week6.md

 - Discuss weekend prototype playtesting format

 __HOMEWORK__

-Game Designer In Residence Twitch Stream Today at 3!
-Yann Seznec will be streaming weekly on Twitch Thursdays 3-4
-Check it out here! twitch.tv/micagamelab
-Begin Personal Space Prototype (Due next week on  10/15) Use ProBuilder and Unity's 3D primitives to build a prototype of a small interior 3D environment, explored and interacted with in first person perspective.
+- Begin Personal Space Prototype (Due next week on  10/15)
+- Use ProBuilder and Unity's 3D primitives to build a prototype of a small interior 3D environment, explored and interacted with in first person perspective.
 The player's goal is to reach a destination through environmental cues.

 __Requirements:__
 - Sketches -> greyboxing -> playable prototype